SyFlores/Crime_Victimization_and_the_Stock_Market/README.md

 To better understand what we are seeing, we would have to reassess why stock performance one year would influence victimization rates the following year for ages 34 to 49
 Run tests to see if a statistically significant correlation exists Identify a more appropriate crime dataset:
-1)Daily crime rates
+1. Daily crime rates
-2)Balanced aged
+2. Balanced aged

 ## Conclusion